Canadian diamonds: Renard Mine

-Renard Diamond Mine is Quebecs first and only diamond mine fully owned by Stornoway, located approximately 250 km north of Chibougamau, Quebec.
-The mine was first opened in July 2014 and expects to produce around 1.6 million carats of diamond each year, with a mining life of 14 years, ending in 2028.
-There are currently nine pipes operating at Renard Mine with both open pit and underground mining.
-Renard Mine does not use chemical in extraction processes nor does is generate acid and metal leachates during processing, decreasing their impact during environmental assessment and reclamation project once mining operations are over.
+Renard Diamond Mine is Quebec's first and only diamond mine fully owned by Stornoway, located approximately 250 km north of Chibougamau, Quebec.
+The mine was first opened in July 2014 and is expected to produce around 1.6 million carats of diamond each year, with a mining life of 14 years, ending in 2028.
+There are currently nine pipes operating at Renard Mine, with both open pit and underground mining.
+Renard Mine does not use chemicals in extraction processes, nor does it generate acid or metal leachates during processing, decreasing its impact during environmental assessment and the subsequent reclamation project once mining operations are over.

 Snap Lake Mine

 Snap Lake Diamond Mine was Canada's first underground diamond mine, located approximately 220 km northeast of Yellowknife, NWT.
 The mine was owned by De Beers and was their first mine outside of Africa.
 The mine was only assessable by helicopter, plane and “ice roads” during the winter seasons.
 The mine first opened in 2008 and produced 1.2 million carats of diamonds.
 In 2015, De Beers announced closure of the mine due to the decrease in diamond pricing and water issues at the mine.